lauraskelton/notes/resume.md

 ### SUMMARY ###

-Software developer with over 10 years of experience.
-Over 7 years on numerous embedded operating systems on Qualcomm chipsets, with a focus on performance and optimization.
-Filed two patents.
-Language agnostic, with many years of working with C, C++, Haskell, Lua, Make, Python, Ruby.
-Worked on projects of all sizes some over 9m lines of code.
-Committed to bug-free code through a clean build system, proper version control usage, automation and code coverage.
+Software developer with over 10 years of experience and multiple [patents], working on embedded operating systems including [Android] with a focus on performance and optimization for Qualcomm chipsets.

 ### EDUCATION ###
    * University of Illinois at Urbana-Champaign, Bachelor of Science